ponchick/MD-Cart-2x8bit/README.md

 ### Compatible ROM Chips

-The following DIP-32 8-bit EPROM/ROM chips are compatible with this design:
+The following DIP-32 8-bit *ROM chips have been tested and confirmed working with this design:

 | Chip Model | Capacity | Organization | Jumpers |
 |------------|----------|--------------|---------|